Tribes create programs designed to help sustain local communities

-A recent grant award from ANA has helped tribes create economic development projects focused on sustainable employment and business opportunities in Native American communities.
+A recent grant award from HHS’ Administration for Children and Families has helped tribes create economic development projects focused on sustainable employment and business opportunities in Native American communities.

 Sustainable Employment and Economic Development Strategies (SEEDS), funded by the Administration for Native Americans (ANA) in FY2013, dedicates $4.5 million per year toward grants with a specific focus on job creation and training, business development and incubation, and retaining money and funds in the community or reservation.

 “By improving access to employment and business development opportunities for tribal members who are struggling to make ends meet in this economy, SEEDS gives them the chance to work and participate in local jobs that will help improve their lives and those of their families,” said ANA Commissioner Lillian Sparks.